welder-io/node-deptrace/README.md

 #### opts.resolve(dep, parents)

 Receives each dependency gathered by `depsFor`, as well as an array of all parent dependencies.
 Must return a promise.
-This method is optional and can be used to resolve a more detailed version of a dependency.  (e.g. converting the name of a dependency in package.json to the actual package.json of *that* dependency).
+This method is optional and can be used to resolve a more detailed represenstation of a dependency.  (e.g. converting the name of a dependency in package.json to the actual package.json of *that* dependency).

 Type: `Function`
 Default: [see source](https://github.com/tkellen/node-deptrace/blob/master/index.js#L25-27)